-Edit the given spider using the editor defined in the EDITOR setting.
+Edit the given spider using the editor defined in the EDITOR environment variable or (if unset) the EDITOR setting.

-This command is provided only as a convenience shortcut for the most common case, the developer is of course free to choose any tool or IDE to write and debug his spiders.
+This command is provided only as a convenience shortcut for the most common case, the developer is of course free to choose any tool or IDE to write and debug spiders.

-'''

-$ scrapy edit spider1
+\$ scrapy edit spider1

-'''